mhamilt/FDPlate/README.md

 # FD_Plate
 C++ Finite difference plate

+This code illustrates a very basic finidt difference plate scheme.
+Code has been left explicit to make it easier to follow while audio read-in and playback
+functions have been included in the AudioOut.h file.

 All code tested with Xcode Version 8.2.1 (8C1002)
 4.2.1 Compatible Apple LLVM 8.0.0 (clang-800.0.42.1)